Practice in BC Online Seminar

 The total amount of time it takes to complete the online seminar will vary with each individual, given their learning style; however, it is estimated that it should take approximately eight (8) hours to complete the seminar.

-Once completed, each participant will receive 8 professional development hours (PDH’s).
-Once the participant has completed the online seminar, they will receive an email that details the successful completion including the PDH’s they receive.
-The PDH’s will then be automatically uploaded to the participant’s online account.
+Once completed, each participant will receive 8 continuing education hours.
+Once the participant has completed the online seminar, they will receive an email that details the successful completion including the continuing education hours that they will receive.
+The hours will then be automatically uploaded to the participant’s online account.

 The online seminar is compatible with: